brunosilvade/Gerador-de-Senha/README.md

 2. Open the `index.html` file in your web browser.
 3. Customize your password preferences (length and character types).
 4. Click the "Generate Password" button.
-5. Click the "Copy to Clipboard" button to copy the generated password.
+5. Click the "password" button to copy the generated password.

 ## Demo